Wolfang Campark ACT74 action camera review

 If you’re reading this because you wanted to do a Campark ACT74 vs GoPro Hero 5 session comparison, then that’s where I found myself going a few weeks back.
 The current ranges of version 5 and 6 GoPros have some pretty negative feedback, especially for reliability, so that’s one reason I went with a cheaper camera.
 I’d hate to pay upwards of 3 times the price and have a microphone fail or similar and GoPro seem to have more than their fair share of hardware and software issues.

-For a unit that can be used as an action camera, security camera, dash cam and webcam the Campark ACT74 really does excel.
+For a unit that can be used as an action camera, security camera, dash cam and webcam the Wolfang Campark ACT74 really does excel.
 Add built-in time lapse, slow motion, loop recording features and top it all off with 4K video and you really can’t go wrong for the price.